- — Kosher, Non-GMO, Organic, Raw, Vegan

-Due to this specific mix of minerals they are one of the best foods for bone health.
+Due to this specific mix of minerals, they are one of the best foods for bone health.

 How to Eat and Use Flax Seeds

 You can eat Organic Ground Golden Flaxseed from Food To Live® raw by sprinkling the meal on salads or sandwiches as well as adding it to smoothies.
-You can also use our seeds for baking a variety of delicious treats, including breads, cakes, and crackers.
+You can also use our seeds for baking a variety of delicious treats, including bread, cakes, and crackers.

 Whole flax seeds have hard shells, but they can be cooked like any other seed in a pressure cooker or by soaking, boiling, and simmering for a while.
 Ground flax seeds can be eaten right away as they are easier for the body to digest.